slewis74/slewis74.github.io/Snow/_posts/2014-06-11-Xamarin-Android-Parallels.md

 title: Xamarin, Android and Parallels
 categories: Xamarin, Android, Parallels
 ---
+---excerpt
+In this post I'll go through some options for debugging Android applications using Visual Studio and Xamarin Studio.
+---end
 In working on a recent project I tried a couple of different debugging configurations while developing an Android app.

 Following is what I learned along the way...